hypo69/hypo/docs/gemini/set 0/en/explainer/src/webdriver/README.md

 ### Functions

-- `main()`: This function demonstrates how to use the `Driver` and `Chrome` classes.
+- `main()`: This function demonStartes how to use the `Driver` and `Chrome` classes.
 It shows several example usages, including navigation, cookie handling, page refresh, scrolling, and more.
    - `get_url()`: Attempts to navigate to the specified URL.
    - `extract_domain()`: Extracts the domain name from a given URL.
    - `_save_cookies_localy()`: Saves browser cookies to a local file.